spxp/spxp-specs/SPXP-Spec.md

    for Bob as well as a random _connection establishment ID_ and an _ephemeral connection establishment key_.
 2. Alice creates a connection package for Bob containing this reader key and certificate.
 She then encrypts this package with the _ephemeral connection establishment key_
-2. Alice prepares her profile server to establish the connection on her behalf and deposits the connection package for Bob on her own profile server.
+3. Alice prepares her profile server to establish the connection on her behalf and deposits the connection package for Bob on her own profile server.
-3. Alice creates a connection request message, encrypts it with Bob's public connection key and sends it to Bob's profile server.
+4. Alice creates a connection request message, encrypts it with Bob's public connection key and sends it to Bob's profile server.
 This message contains the _connection establishment ID_ and an _ephemeral connection establishment key_.
-4. Next time when Bob checks his own profile server for **control messages**, he receives this encrypted connection request
+5. Next time when Bob checks his own profile server for **control messages**, he receives this encrypted connection request
-5. Bob decrypts the connection request with his private connection key and decides weather he wants to accept this request or not.
+6. Bob decrypts the connection request with his private connection key and decides weather he wants to accept this request or not.
 If Bob does not want to accept the request, this process ends here. **The connection request will time out on Alice's profile server.**
-6. If Bob decides to accept, he creates a new [reader key](#134-reader-keys) and optionally an [authorized signing key](#92-authorized-signing-keys) for Alice, packs both in a connection package and encrypts this package with the _ephemeral connection establishment key_ from the connection request
+7. If Bob decides to accept, he creates a new [reader key](#134-reader-keys) and optionally an [authorized signing key](#92-authorized-signing-keys) for Alice, packs both in a connection package and encrypts this package with the _ephemeral connection establishment key_ from the connection request
-7. Bob sends the encrypted package to Alice's profile server and receives the package Alice has deposited there for Bob in return
+8. Bob sends the encrypted package to Alice's profile server and receives the package Alice has deposited there for Bob in return
+9. Bob activates the new reader key on his profile server
-8. Bob decrypts the reader key and certificate from the package with the _ephemeral connection establishment key_ from the connection request
+10. Bob decrypts the reader key and certificate from the package with the same _ephemeral connection establishment key_ from the connection request
-9. Next time when Alice checks her own profile server for **control messages**, she receives the encrypted package from Bob and decrypts the reader key and certificate from the package with the _ephemeral connection establishment key_
+11. Next time when Alice checks her own profile server for **control messages**, she receives the encrypted package from Bob and decrypts the reader key and certificate from the package with the _ephemeral connection establishment key_

 Note:
 It is important to understand that this process does not guarantee any kind of "quid pro quo" between both profiles.
 The